Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

-Gittes wears a pair of cognac brown suede 5-eyelet short-wing oxford borgues with tan socks that nicely match the leg line of his khakis.
-A decade later, chukka boots (or desert boots) would come into popularity and likely would’ve been worn by Gittes had the story been set fifteen years later.
-Of course, that’s only speculation, but I think desert boots would work equally as well with this outfit.
+Gittes wears a pair of cognac brown suede 5-eyelet short-wing oxford brogues with tan socks that nicely match the leg line of his khakis.
+Though they would have been anachronistic for this particular setting, suede desert boots would also be a suitable and effective companion with this outfit.

 Gittes extends the earth tones and desert palette to his accessories, as he should.
 His fedora is brown felt with a wide brown grosgrain ribbon and a high pinched crown.
 It’s an awfully sunny day so the relatively short-brimmed hat needs some help; Gittes also dons a pair of simple rimless sunglasses with brown round lenses held into place by thin gold arms.

 Gittes wears a gold watch on his left wrist on a unique link bracelet with a buckle.
 The watch was identified by Watches in Movies in January 2017 as a vintage Longines Palladium, a period timepiece that had been retailed by Tiffany & Co. in the 1930s and 1940s, I believe a closer look in hi-def reveals that it’s actually a Benrus.

 So You Wanna Be a Private Eye?

 This sequence is loaded with some of Gittes’ finest P.I. tricks, including a cavalier bit at the Hall of Records.
 After a snooty clerk prevents Gittes from borrowing a book, Gittes asks to borrow a ruler: